yungmexx/V-Interact/readMe.md

 drawn natively (`DrawSprite`/`SetDrawOrigin`)

 It also includes `vehicle_doors.lua`, which automatically adds a point on all the doors, hoods, and trunk of any nearby vehicle.
-These points update live, so they follow the vehicle as it moves.

 ## Installation